 We investigate non-equilibrium dynamical scaling in adiabatic quench processes across quantum multi critical points.
 Our analysis shows that the resulting power-law scaling depends sensitively on the control path, and that anomalous critical exponents may emerge depending on the universality class.
 We argue that the observed anomalous behavior originates in the fact that the dynamical excitation process takes place asymmetrically with respect to the static multicritical point, and that non-critical energy modes may play a dominant role.
 As a consequence, dynamical scaling requires introducing new non-static exponents.

 Deng, Shusa; Ortiz, Gerardo; and Viola, Lorenza, "Anomalous Nonergodic Scaling in Adiabatic Multicritical Quantum Quenches" (2009).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2541.